 The cost of business licenses varies on location and the type of business.

-New Jersey Sales Tax Certificate – Businesses selling products at retail (both physical and digital products) and certain services are required to collect sales tax.
-In order to collect sales tax, businesses need to register for a Sales Tax Certificate from the New Jersey Department of the Treasury.
+Businesses selling products at retail (both physical and digital products) and certain services are required to collect sales tax.
+In order to collect sales tax, businesses need to register for a Sales Tax Certificate of Authority from the New Jersey Department of the Treasury.

-Resale Certificate – Businesses purchasing merchandise to resell will usually want to obtain an New Jersey Resale Certificate in order to not pay sales tax for merchandise that is being resold to customers.
+Businesses purchasing merchandise to resell will usually want to obtain a New Jersey Resale Certificate in order to not pay sales tax for merchandise that is being resold to customers.

-Professional License – A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in New Jersey include; contractors, landscapers, child care centers, barbers and many more.
-Additional information, fees and licensing requirements for professions are available from the New Jersey Division of Consumer Affairs.
+A variety of professions in the state are regulated and need to be registered before offering certain services.
+A few common professions that require licensing in the state of New Jersey including; contractors, landscapers, child care centers, barbers, and many more.
+Additional information, fees, and licensing requirements for professions are available from the New Jersey Division of Consumer Affairs.

-Trade Name Registration – While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for a Trade Name (also known as a Doing Business As or DBA) with the County Clerk’s Office in the county where the business is located.
+While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a company name that is different from the full name of the owner(s) to register for a Trade Name Certificate (also known as a Doing Business As or DBA) with the County Clerk’s Office in the county where the business is located.

-These are a few of the most common business licenses, but there are way too many licenses and permits in New Jersey for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are just some of the most common business licenses a new business will need to register before starting.
+Before starting your business, be sure to check with City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding business licensing.